Quiver Schur algebras and q-Fock space: Graded multiplicities and -Fock space

-\begin{theorem} The basis $p_\xi$ is the unique basis of $\Fock_\ell$ such that: \begin{itemize} \item $\Psi(p_\xi)=p_\xi$ and \item $p_\xi=u_\xi+\sum_{\eta< \xi} e_{\xi\eta}(q)u_\eta$ for $e_{\xi\eta}(q)\in q^{-1}\mZ_{\geq 0}[q^{-1}]$. \end{itemize} That is, $p_\xi$ is the ``canonical basis'' of the involution $\Psi$ with ``dual canonical basis'' $\phi_\xi$. \end{theorem} As with the bar involution $\Psi$, we can view this basis as a ``limit'' of Uglov's canonical basis $G_*^-$ as defined in \cite[3.25]{Uglov}, in the sense that the transition matrix from the standard basis to Uglov's basis stabilizes to the transition matrix for our basis on the weight spaces of height $\leq m$ once the multicharge is $m$-dominant. \begin{proof} We have already shown that the second property holds.
+\begin{remark}{\rm As with the bar involution $\Psi$, we can view this basis as a ``limit'' of Uglov's canonical basis $G_*^+$ defined in \cite[3.25]{Uglov}, in the sense that the transition matrix from the standard basis to Uglov's basis stabilizes to the transition matrix for our basis on the weight spaces of height $\leq m$ once the multicharge is $m$-dominant.} \end{remark}

+\begin{proof}[Proof of Theorem \ref{canonical}] We have already shown that the second property holds.
 For the first, we note that $\mD$ fixes the projective ${A}^\bnu_{\gla_\xi}$, and thus fixes each of its ``isotypic components'' (the maximal summands of $e_{\gla_\xi}{A}^\bnu$ which are direct sums of the same indecomposable projective).
 Since $P_\xi$ appears with multiplicity 1, it is also invariant under $\mD$, so $\Psi(p_\xi)=p_\xi$.

+Uniqueness holds by the usual standard arguments: if $\{p'_\xi\}$ is another such basis, then we have that is $\Psi$-invariant and has only coefficients in $q\mZ[q]$ with respect to the standard basis.
+This is impossible by Theorem \ref{psi-properties}(B3) (consider a maximal standard basis vector).

+Finally Theorem \ref{fock-space} together with the definition \eqref{pairing} show that the classes of the simple objects are dual to the classes of indecomposable projectives. \end{proof}

+\begin{corollary} Assume $\operatorname{char}(\K)=0$.
+The graded decomposition numbers $a_{\xi\eta}$ are the entries of the matrix expressing the canonical basis in terms of the standard basis, hence given by Proposition \ref{psi}. \end{corollary}